 If your iPhone shows the Connect to iTunes screen, you’ll need to start all over.
 To exit DFU mode, just carry out a force restart on your iPhone 8 Plus.

-If none of the given solutions is able to fix the problem and your iPhone 8 Plus touchscreen is still not working, then you may now opt for service.
+If none of the given solutions is able to fix the problem and your iPhone 8 Plus not responding to touch inputs or touchscreen is still not working, then you may now opt for service.
 Visit the nearest Apple-authorized service center in your area and have your iPhone hardware assessed thoroughly by an authorized technician.
 This should be considered a must-do if your iPhone was accidentally dropped or got wet.
 Having the same problem after exhausting all applicable workarounds could mean that you’re dealing with a hardware problem.

 You can also contact Apple Support for further assistance in performing more advanced solutions.